weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 negative countably additive set function u (which is called a measure), defined on M.

-If, in addition, X € 9M, then X is said to be a measurable space.
+If, in addition, X  \in  9M, then X is said to be a measurable space.

 For instance, we can take X = RP, MM the collection of all Lebesgue- measurable subsets of R?, and u Lebesgue measure.